El Toro Restaurants Norovirus Outbreak

 State and local health officials have announced a Norovirus outbreak linked to the El Toro restaurants in Tacoma and University Place, Washington.
 The El Toro in Tacoma’s Westgate neighborhood closed for sanitizing on Monday January 8th after 41 people reported becoming ill after dining at the restaurant.
 On Wednesday, the sister restaurant in University Place was forced to close as well.

-In total there have been over 400 illnesses reported from patrons at both locations.
+In total there have been over 540 total illnesses reported from patrons at both locations.
 Onset dates of illness have been reported between December 31st and January 8th.

 Norovirus symptoms include: